Last updated: April 2026

 Do you understand the Residential Tenancy Act 1986?

-Tenancy law is complex and ever-evolving, and is crucial to know when you are managing a rental property.
+Tenancy law is complex and constantly evolving, making it important to understand your obligations when managing a rental property.

 How will you deal with rent increases?